pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

    using the --with-cgm and --with-hdf5 options (--with-netcdf may also be useful but not necessary)

+NOTE:  The --enable-shared otpion must be used for CGM, HDF5, and MOAB.

 Here are some assumptions/conventions that are used in these instructions:

 * all operations are carried out in the a subdirectory ``dagmc_bld`` of a user's home directory